-QEP suspended the payment of dividends in February 2016.
-If QEP reinstates dividends, Plan participants can elect to receive cash dividends paid on shares of QEP common stock held in their accounts.
+QEP reinstated the payment of dividends in August 2019.
+Plan participants can elect to receive cash dividends paid on shares of QEP common stock held in their accounts.
 If no election is made, dividends are reinvested to purchase additional shares of QEP common stock.
 Reinvested dividend-shares are purchased at market value or are recorded as cash in the participant accounts.
 Any shares purchased with dividends vest immediately, even if the participant does not yet have a vested right to the underlying shares.